 - (19) a.
 Der skrives og tales i Føderationen på 50 there write.PRES.PASS and speak.PRES.PASS in federation.DEF in 50 forskellige sprog different languages 'In the federation 50 different languages are written and spoken.' - b.
-Efter plantning skal der vandes grundigt. after planting must there water.PRES.PASS thoroughly 'After planting it is important to water thoroughly.' - c.
+Efter planting skal der vandes grundigt. after planting must there water.PRES.PASS thoroughly 'After planting it is important to water thoroughly.' - c.
 Der bydes på både solister og bands, there offer.PRES.PASS on both solists and bands 'Both solists and bands are offered.'

 The impersonal passive is also observed with apparently transitive verbs, where the object has undergone phonological incorporation (Asudeh & Mikkelsen 2000).
+The object of the expletive pronoun that the information that there is no object available for promotion to subject has to be present when passive is applied and hence it follows that object deletion must be a lexical process too.

-The object is always indefinite and the verb is destressed.
+We will argue in Section 8.1.10 for the lexical status of the passive.
+Interestingly it follows from the presence is always indefinite and the verb is destressed.
 Moreover, the verb and the incorporated object denote a generic, institutionalized event (Asudeh & Mikkelsen 2000).